ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 commands.
 Because desired actions are expressed as typed commands, it is possible to script (program) sets of those commands to be (re-)executed repetitively or conditionally.
-For example, it provides constructs for loops, functions and conditions.
+For example, it provides constructs for loops, functions, and conditions.
 So, in contrast to GUIs (graphical user interfaces), such automation via scripting is a native feature of a CLI shell.
 Unlike GUI-integrated environments with lots of functionality exposed in menu items and icons, shell is truly a "black